nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Deletes the company at the specified `INDEX`.
 * The index refers to the index number shown in the displayed company list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * Deleting a company with jobs attributed to it also causes those jobs to be deleted.
-Any contacts that matched to those jobs will have their match removed as well.
+Any contacts that matched to those jobs will not be deleted, however they will be unmatched with those job.

 Examples:
 * `list company` followed by `delete company 2` deletes the 2nd company in the address book.